 The Bank uses various collaterals both financial as well as non-financial, guarantees and credit insurance as credit risk mitigants.
-The main financial collaterals include bank deposits, NSC/KVP/LIP, gold and equity shares, while main non-financial collaterals include land and building, plant and machinery, residential and commercial mortgages.
+The main financial collaterals include bank deposits, NSC/KVP/LIP, and gold, while main non-financial collaterals include land and building, plant and machinery, residential and commercial mortgages.
 The guarantees include guarantees given by corporate, bank and personal guarantees.
-This also includes loan and advances guaranteed by Export Credit & Guarantee Corporation Limited (ECGC).
+This also includes loan and advances guaranteed by Export Credit & Guarantee Corporation Limited (ECGC), Central Government and State Government.

 The Bank has in place a collateral management policy, which underlines the eligibility requirements for credit risk mitigants (CRM) for capital computation as per Basel II guidelines.
-The Bank reduces its credit exposure to a counterparty with the value of eligible financial collateral to take account of the risk mitigating effect of the collateral.
+The Bank reduces its credit exposure to counterparty with the value of eligible financial collateral to take account of the risk mitigating effect of the collateral.
 To account for the volatility in the value of collateral, haircut is applied based on the type, issuer, maturity, rating and remargining/revaluation frequency of the collateral.
+The Bank revalues various financial collaterals at varied frequency depending on the type of collateral.
 The Bank has a valuation policy that covers processes for collateral valuation and empanelment of valuers.

-Under the Standardised Approach, the total credit exposure covered by eligible financial collaterals after application of haircuts as on 31st March 2008 were Rs.
-7,802.63 crores.
+Under the Standardised Approach, the total credit exposure covered by eligible financial collaterals after application of haircuts, as on 31st March 2009 was Rs.
+7,554.22 crores.

-VI.
+VII.
 SECURITISATION